NewYorkCityCouncil/council.nyc.gov/docs/ARCHITECTURE.md

 # Architecture

-Only themes and plugins are contained in this package.
+This package contains the themes and plugins for a WordPress Multisite installation.
+Only the themes and plugins are included.
 All WordPress core files are ignored.

 ## Required Skills